-- monitoring aspects of the Group Supply Chain Risk Management Policy's implementation across Mediclinic through internal audits; - strengthening our annual supplier due diligence questionnaire to proactively assess risks relating to human rights violations, among others; improve transparency; and enhance awareness of and insight into modern slavery and human trafficking: - promoting awareness of human rights abuses across the Group and providing the necessary training for key staff members to recognise and, most importantly, report such incidents; and - considering trends, current practices and recommendations developed by governments or other institutions on preventing modern slavery and human trafficking.
+- continuing the distribution of our supplier due diligence questionnaire to new and existing suppliers to proactively assess risks relating to human rights violations, among others; improve transparency; and enhance awareness of and insight into modern slavery and human trafficking; - promoting awareness of human rights abuses across the Group and providing the necessary training for key staff members to recognise and, most importantly, report such incidents; and - considering trends, current practices and recommendations developed by governments or other institutions on preventing modern slavery and human trafficking.

-Approved by the Board on 24 May 2022.
+Approved by the Board on 7 June 2023.

-Dame Inga Beale Non-executive Chair
+Jannie Durand Non-executive Chair